borongzhang/back_projection_diffusion/README.md

 We padded, resized, and normalized the perturbations to a native resolution of $n_\eta = 240$ points.
 Then, we downsampled the perturbations to resolutions of $n_\eta = 60$, $80$, $120$, and $160$.

 We make the processed MRI brain perturbations publicly available [via Zenodo](https://doi.org/10.5281/zenodo.14760123).
 The perturbations are stored as HDF5 files, with filenames in the format `eta-n.h5`, where `n` corresponds to the resolution.
-To download the dataset, simply run:
+To download the dataset, please run:
 ```
 zenodo_get 14760123
 ```